JohnCallingham/LCC_CONFIGURATION/README.md

 13. The json configuration file also contains a URL to firmware which can be used to remotely update a node's firmware.

 ## Example json from credentials.h
+This file is hard coded into all nodes' software.
 ```json
 {
   "Credentials":